elastic/elasticsearch-serverless-ruby/README.md

  {"index"=>{"_index"=>"books", "_id"=>"Qtink4cBmDx329iqhzM2", "_version"=>1, "result"=>"created", "_shards"=>{"total"=>2, "successful"=>1, "failed"=>0}, "_seq_no"=>5, "_primary_term"=>1, "status"=>201}}]

 ```

+When you use the client to make a request to Elasticsearch, it will return an API Response object.
+You can see the HTTP return code by calling `status` and the HTTP headers by calling `headers` on the response object.
+The Response object behaves as a Hash too, so you can access the body values directly as seen on the previous example with `response['items']`.

 Now that some data is available, you can search your documents using the **Search API**: